-At September 30, 2017, our total cash balance was \$75.3 million, of which \$64.9 million was held by foreign subsidiaries.
+At December 31, 2017, our total cash balance was \$109.4 million, of which \$94.5 million was held by foreign subsidiaries.
 The repatriation of cash balances from certain of our subsidiaries could have adverse tax consequences or be subject to capital controls; however, those balances are generally available without legal restrictions to fund ordinary business operations.
-Our current plans are not expected to require a repatriation of cash to fund our U.S. operations and as a result, we intend to indefinitely reinvest our foreign earnings to fund our overseas growth.
-If the undistributed earnings of our foreign subsidiaries are needed for operations in the United States we would be required to accrue and pay U.S. taxes upon repatriation.

-Net cash used by continuing operating activities for the three months ended September 30, 2017, was \$5.5 million compared to net cash provided by operating activities of \$1.4 million in the prior year.
-During the quarter, we generated \$22.5 million from income statement activities and used \$25.0 million of cash to fund working capital increases.
-Cash flow used in investing activities for the three months ended September 30, 2017, was \$17.1 million and consisted primarily of cash used for capital expenditures of \$8.9 million, \$10.1 million for the Piazza Rosa acquisition, which was partially offset by \$2.2 million from proceeds of life insurance.
-Cash inflows provided by financing activities for the three months ended September 30, 2017 were \$8.0 million and included net borrowings of \$10.2 million, cash paid for dividends of \$2.0 million and other stock based activity, including stock repurchases, of \$1.3 million.
+Net cash provided by continuing operating activities for the six months ended December 31, 2017, was \$25.7 million compared to net cash provided by operating activities of \$20.8 million in the prior year.
+We generated \$28.8 million from income statement activities and used \$15.1 million of cash to fund working capital increases.
+Cash flow used in investing activities for the six months ended December 31, 2017, totaled \$22.8 million.
+Uses of investing cash consisted primarily of capital expenditures of \$15.7 million and \$10.4 million for Piazza Rosa and other acquisition activities.
+These uses of investing cash were partially offset by \$2.2 million from proceeds of life insurance and \$1.4 million from the net proceeds of the sale of a building in Cincinnati, Ohio.
+We leased back the Cincinnati, Ohio building and as a result of the transaction recorded a \$0.7 million deferred gain that will be amortized over the initial operating lease term which expires in May 2019.
+Cash inflows provided by financing activities for the six months ended December 31, 2017 were \$15.6 million and included net borrowings of \$21.2 million, cash paid for dividends of \$4.3 million and other stock based activity, including stock repurchases, of \$1.9 million.